-Projects need to be of high environmental quality, taking into account the wider impacts on ecosystems to ensure that no harm is done by the project and, whenever possible, that wider benefits are created.
+Projects need to be of high environmental quality, taking into account the wider impacts on ecosystems to ensure that no harm is done by the project and that wider benefits are created.
+These benefits could include improvements to wildlife habitat, air or water quality as well as flood reduction.